EdoLabWorks/Node-WebControl/README.md

 Make sure all dependencies (express, body-parser and socket.io) are installed before running the application.

-To install all dependencies, use the following command in CLI (command line interface) from the app root folder.
+To install all dependencies, use the following CLI command inside the app root folder.

 ~~~bash
 $ npm install